535 Boylston Street

 - B.A., 1992

-Jeff has become a go-to lawyer for class action defense in the wage-hour field, defending airlines and their contractors, hospitals, restaurants and retailers against class-based wage-hour claims.
+Jeff is a go-to lawyer for class action defense in the wage-hour field, defending airlines and their contractors, hospitals, restaurants and retailers against wage-hour claims.
 Jeff is also a go-to resource for franchisors facing the evolving question of whether their franchisees are truly misclassified employees.
 He advises franchisors nationally, and in several states, both in general, and in adversarial proceedings against the U.S. Department of Labor, state government auditors, or plaintiffs' counsel.
 Jeff also regularly serves as counsel in high-stakes non-compete/trade secret litigation and represents majority or minority shareholders/partners/members in intracorporate disputes.

 "New Sick Leave Rights For Massachusetts Employees Raise Concerns For Employers," Client Bulletin, November 11, 2014